The Birthstone of September: Sapphires

 The Sapphire is one of most valuable and expensive gems in the world.

 These minerals can only be scratched by the hardness level above it, so sapphire owners wouldn’t need to worry too much unless you’re planning on having diamonds around.
-However, your precious gemstones still deserve care and maintenance to keep it looking as sparkly and pristine as possible.
-It is recommended to use warm water and soap and a very soft brush to keep your ruby gemstones clean.
+However, your precious gemstones still deserve care and maintenance to keep them looking as sparkly and pristine as possible.
+It is recommended to use warm water and soap and a very soft brush to keep your sapphire gemstones clean.

 Sapphires are a great choice for everyday jewelry that are subject to a little wear and tear, for example rings, as they are tough and have no cleavage, meaning they won’t break when struck.

-To learn more about the history and proper maintenance your sapphires, visit our Ultimate Sapphire Guide for more information.
+To learn more about the history and proper maintenance of your sapphires, visit our Ultimate Sapphire Guide for more information.

 Replacing Your Missing Sapphire